Overview of iCloud services

 Safari is certainly not the top dog when it comes to browsers, but the comprehensive iCloud integration makes the software more appealing than ever before.
 Once properly set up, the browser provides automatic, cross-platform syncing for maintaining bookmarks, reading lists and the like without the requiring any additional setup aside from that reserved for your initial iCloud account.

-If using an iOS-compatible device, enable Safari by accessing the main iCloud options within the settings panel and toggling on the Safari option.
+If using an iOS-compatible device, enable Safari by tapping Settings > iCloud and toggling on the Safari option.
 Mac users will want to access the various iCloud services within the System Preferences panel and select the checkbox directly left of the Safari option, while PC users merely need to select the checkbox directly left of Bookmarks within in the iCloud Control Panel to sync Chrome bookmarks across devices.

 Once set up, Safari automatically syncs any reading list items and bookmarks you create across devices.
-If using an iOS 7 device, tap the book icon located at the bottom of any Safari window to access your bookmarks and your reading list, or swipe down when viewing your open tabs to access any additional tabs that may be open on other devices using Safari.
+If using a device running iOS 7 or later, tap the book icon located at the bottom of any Safari window to access your bookmarks, reading list, and shared links, or swipe down when viewing your open tabs to access any additional tabs that may be open on other devices using Safari.
 The same can be done in the desktop version of Safari by clicking the book, glasses. or cloud icons housed to the left and below the address bar.

-Once set up, documents and data can be directly uploaded to iCloud through the iCloud Web interface.
-To do so, navigate to the site, enter your Apple login credentials and select the type of document you wish to upload from the homescreen, whether it be a presentation, spreadsheet, word document or other.
-Afterward, drag and drop the desired document from your desktop into the browser window or click the enlarged addition sign in the top-left corner to create a new document.
-The software will automatically save and sync document edits as you make them, ensuring the data is always up to date on any iOS or Mac OS X device from which access it.
-Additionally, documents can be shared via your iCloud email by clicking the share icon in the upper-right corner when viewing a document, selecting the output format and entering the necessary email information.
+Once set up, documents can be directly uploaded to iCloud through iCloud.com.
+To do so, navigate to the site, enter your Apple login credentials, and select the iCloud Drive icon.
+Afterward, drag and drop the desired documents from your desktop into the browser window ,or click the Upload icon at the top of the window.
+The software will automatically save and sync document edits as you make them, ensuring the file is always up to date on any iOS or Mac OS X device that accesses it.
+If you had devices set up for Documents & Data before you upgraded to iCloud Drive, those documents and data will automatically be copied to iCloud Drive when you upgrade.
+Those documents and data are then available on all your devices set up for iCloud Drive.
+Documents can also be shared via your iCloud email by clicking the share icon in the upper-right corner when viewing a document, selecting the output format, and entering the necessary information.

 Digital wallets are an overlooked novelty to say the least, even if they can’t replace the real deal.
-Apple’s Passbook utility supplies a convenient location for storing all of your precious coupons, boarding tickets, movie tickets and the like within a central hub on all your iOS devicse.
-Some passes include time or location-based activation, meaning the pass will automatically appear at a designated time or when you arrive at a particular location, while others will need be brought up manually from within the Passport app.
-Each pass functions differently, and though the current of selection is somewhat sparse, iCloud will keep all of them up to date on any Passbook-enabled device in your arsenal.
-Check out our guide on how to use Passbook for a more in-depth look at the utility.
+Apple’s Wallet utility — previously known as Passbook — supplies a convenient location for storing all of your precious coupons, boarding tickets, movie tickets, and the like within a central hub on all your iOS devices.
+Some passes include time or location-based activation, meaning the pass will automatically appear at a designated time or when you arrive at a particular location, while others will need be brought up manually from within the Wallet app.
+Each pass functions differently, but iCloud will keep all of them up to date on any Wallet-enabled device in your arsenal.

-Next Page: Backing up & Restoring with iCloud
+Backing up & restoring iOS devices with iCloud